Will interest rates go up again in the next few months?

 Interest rates may fall if inflation decreases in line with the BoE’s target.

-It’s also worth pointing out that even if they do start to fall – it won’t be by much.
-And, we probably won’t see interest rates go back to the historic lows we’ve had over the last decade and a bit.
+It’s also worth pointing out that even if interest rates do start to fall – it won’t be by much.
+And, we probably won’t see interest rates go back to the historic lows of less than 1% we’ve had over the last decade and a bit.

 How does the base rate decision affect you?

-The BoE base rate influences the cost of borrowing and saving which may directly impact your finances.
+The BoE base rate influences the cost of borrowing and savings rate that may directly impact your finances.

 Typically, higher interest rates mean that the cost of borrowing becomes more expensive.